kantarcise/Low-Noise-Amplifier-Design/README.md

 Advanced Design System 2016 is used for simulation, and the transmission line parameters are iteratively calculated with the results.

 It was a fun project =)

+## Help, I'm Stuck!

+For any questions regarding on how to open the code and play around matlab, feel free to contact [Sezai](mailto:sezaiburakkantarci@gmail.com) from the mail.